Oxted Hockey Club

-Oxted Hockey Club is a field hockey club that is based at Oxted School, in Oxted, Surrey.
+Oxted Hockey Club is a field hockey club that is based at Oxted School, in Oxted and Caterham School in Caterham, Surrey, England.
 The club was founded in 1936, originally as the Oxted Women’s Hockey Club.

-Club and history
+History

 The club runs six men's teams with the first XI playing in the Men's England Hockey League Division One South and three women's teams with the first XI playing in the Women's South League.

-During the 2020–21 Men's Hockey League season, the league was cancelled due to COVID-19 pandemic but the men's team defeated Bowdon 3-2 in the final of the Men's Championship Cup.
+During the 2020–21 Men's Hockey League season, the league was cancelled due to COVID-19 pandemic but the men's team defeated Bowdon 3–2 in the final of the Men's Championship Cup.